MattMiles95/Love_Tasks/README.md

-When using SQL Alchemy, enter the following console command in the terminal:
+When using PostgreSQL, enter the following console command in the terminal before using psql:

 set_pg